Bayanlu, Kurdistan

-Bayanlu (بيانلو) (Note: Also romanized as Bayanloo, Bayānlū, Beyānlū, and Biyānlu; also known as Bīanu) is a village in Seylatan Rural District of the Central District of Bijar County, Kurdistan province, Iran.
+Bayanlu (بيانلو) (Note: Also romanized as Bayanloo, Bayānlū, Beyānlū, and Biyānlu; also known as Bīanu) is a village in Seylatan Rural District of the Central District in Bijar County, Kurdistan province, Iran.

 Demographics

 Ethnicity

 The village is populated by Azerbaijanis.

 Population

 At the time of the 2006 National Census, the village's population was 604 in 148 households.
 The following census in 2011 counted 532 people in 149 households.
-The 2016 census measured the population of the village as 478 people in 148 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 478 people in 148 households, the most populous in its rural district.